 To learn more about Cisco WiFi controllers, see Cisco Wi-Fi controllers consulting and integration.

 Legacy Cisco Wireless Access Points, Bridges and Controllers Supported by Progent

-Legacy Cisco Aironet Wireless Access Points
+Legacy Cisco Aironet Access Points

-Legacy Cisco Aironet Wireless LAN Bridges
+Legacy Cisco Aironet Wireless Bridges

 Legacy Cisco Wireless LAN Controllers

 Cisco WLAN Controllers provide single-point management of wireless LANs by simplifying the control of key technologies such as integrated IPS, real-time RF control, automatic configuration, and full N+1 redundancy.
 Cisco WLAN controllers operate with lightweight wireless access points to deliver superior performance and advanced administration capabilities.

 WLAN Controllers (WLCs) provide the manageability, expandability, security, and reliability that IT managers need to create safe, enterprise-scale wireless networks, from satellite locations to small businesses to headquarter campuses.
 Cisco's legacy WLCs can be configured together to offer accommodation for as many as 2400 wireless access points per roaming domain.

 Cisco's WLCM or WLCM-E Module for IS Routers provides small-to medium businesses and enterprises a cost effective way to deploy and control protected wireless networks at satellite offices.
 These products manage up to twelve Cisco Aironet APs and are installable in Cisco 2800/3800 Series Integrated Services Routers and Cisco 3700 Series IS Routers.
 (To find out concerning Progent's remote and onsite consulting support for Cisco routers, see Cisco router deployment and management services.)

 How Progent's Engineers Can Assist You with Cisco Wireless Devices